Set Departure Trip – June 27th – 30th – 2023.

-Private Parties of five or more participants – June, July & August dates available.
+Private Parties of five or more participants – July & August 2023.

 Elk Horn Basin is a quiet, out of the way, seldom visited wildland with abundant wildlife populations and gentle landforms that are perfect for horseback exploration.
 It is located to the west of Yellowstone Park in the lower elevations of the Madison Range.
 The ride into camp is fourteen miles long and takes about five hours.